The Wizard of Odds: Episode status

-It is believed that the series was wiped as per network policy of the era, with NBC continuing this policy until 1979.
+It is believed that the series was wiped, per network policy of the era, with NBC continuing this policy until 1979.
 The May 20, 1974 episode with special guest actor Don DeFore exists in the UCLA Film & Television Archive.
 An audio recording of the finale also exists.

 One surviving episode, labeled as airing on March 19, 1974, was uploaded to YouTube on October 12, 2022.

 Rules of the game

 Contestants were selected from the studio audience and answered questions based on statistical information, all for cash and prizes.

 "The Wizard" (Trebek) began the show by choosing three contestants and asking them questions based on the law of averages, with cash and prizes awarded accordingly for correct answers; an example of a question was "What are the odds a man will recover his lost wallet if there is more than $20 inside it?"

 The next three players were given a series of phrases and told to pick the one that did not match.
 The person with the most correct answers was given the chance to pick one of five prizes, located behind windows that were either "open" or "locked".
 This person could continue to play or stop at any time, keeping the prizes; however, selecting a window that was locked lost all prizes accumulated up to that point.

 Every contestant selected had his or her name added to the "Wizard's Wheel of Fortune."